rashikshrestha/notes/content/index.md

 I hope these notes prove helpful! 🍻

 # About Me
 Hi, I am Rashik.
 Currently a Ph.D. student in Computer Science.
-I love Robots.
+I love Robots, basically to teach the dumb robots how to understand and interact in the 3D world.
+My research interest lies within Robotics, Spatial Intelligence, Vision-Language Models.